-Traditional views of empathy view it as a mystery.
-Too many of us think empathy is magic, and we’re either born with it, or we can’t do it.
-But empathy is a skill like any other: we can train it individually or in teams.
+Traditionally, we’re taught that empathy is a mystery, some magic that we’re either born with or not.
+But it’s is a skill like any other: we can train it individually and in groups.

 To empathize with someone else, we need to have some empathic ability and some proximity to the other person’s experience.
 If either of those factors is absent, empathy can’t happen.
 But increasing one factor can offset a lack of the other.